Skip to main content

 General distribution of responsabilities

 Concerning the general distribution of responsibilities, the Ministry of Youth and Sports was the main governmental authority responsible for implementing the Volunteering Law provisions as part of the youth policy and, at the local level, the County Departments on Youth and Sports had been supporting the implementation process.
-The Ministry of Family, Youth and Equal Opportunities, established in January 2022, and the newly created County Departments for Family and Youth, established in February 2022, are expected to take over responsibilities in promoting youth volunteering, but their strategies and approaches in promoting youth volunteering have not been established before March 2023.
+The Ministry of Family, Youth and Equal Opportunities, established in January 2022, and the newly created County Departments for Family and Youth, established in February 2022, took over responsibilities in promoting youth volunteering, but their strategies and approaches in promoting youth volunteering have not been established before March 2024.

-The most important non-public actor taking part in the regulation and implementation of youth volunteering is VOLUM Federation- the Federation of Organisations Supporting Volunteering in Romania.
-This non-state actor promoted the law on volunteering in 2013-2014 and due to their advocacy campaign a young member of the Parliament assumed and promoted the law to the legislature.
-Although it is not the only non-public actor relevant in the field, VOLUM is the umbrella organisation for all the relevant NGOs working with volunteers and it was the official partner of the Ministry of Youth and Sports in its initiatives to inform young people about volunteering.
+The most important non-public actor taking part in the regulation and implementation of youth volunteering currently the association ProVobis: the National Resource Centre for Volunteering.
+Together with VOLUM - the Federation of Organisations Supporting Volunteering in Romania, ProVobis advocated for the Volunteering Law.
+VOLUM is the umbrella organisation for all the relevant NGOs working with volunteers and it was the official partner of the Ministry of Youth and Sports in its initiatives to inform young people about volunteering.

 Cooperation for the volunteering system